MicrosoftDocs/m365copilot-docs/docs/overview-business-applications.md

 To deploy a plugin, sign in to the Microsoft 365 admin center and locate the plugin in the list of Integrated Apps.
 Select the plugin you want and follow the steps to complete the deployment.

 To find Power Automate flows, search for "Power Automate".
-For Power Platform connector plugins, search for the respective connector name.
-For example, FreshDesk.
+For Power Platform connector plugins, search for the respective connector name; for example, FreshDesk.
+For Copilot artifacts such as actions created in Microsoft Copilot Studio, search for "Copilot Studio".

 To find Dynamics 365 plugins for Copilot for Microsoft 365, search for "Dynamics 365".
 The search results will show the available Dynamics 365 plugins.